 Do I still have the copyright to my work after submitting it for consideration?

 Yes.
-As part of the application process, the library requests permission to use your work, images of your work, and materials completed as part of the application for the library’s website or for display in the library (where applicable).
+As part of the submission process, the library requests permission to use your work, images of your work, and materials completed as part of the application for the library’s website or for display in the library (where applicable).

 What happens if my research is subsequently published in an academic journal?